Project Overview

 Sharing stories to make a difference and show why these services matter

-I set out to understand how people become more compassionate about stigmatized topics and test assumptions and hypotheses I had after completing my desk research.
+I set out to understand how people become more compassionate about stigmatized topics and tested assumptions and hypotheses I had after completing my desk research.
 Two topics of interest I found were:

 Building off this information, I established a task flow.